-It follows from Zorn's lemma that $\cX$ admits a maximal element $F_{\rm max}$.
-We show that $\cF$ satisfies the requirements of the theorem.
+Applying \ref{Zorn} we conclude that $\cX$ admits a maximal element $F_{\rm max}$.
+Let us show that $F_{\rm max}$ satisfies the requirements of the theorem.
 Actually axioms (ii) and (iii) hold by our hypothesis (since $F_{\rm max}$ is an element of $\cX$, and elements of $\cX$ satisfy axioms (ii) and (iii) of definition \ref{foliation_0} by hypothesis).
-It remains to prove that $F_{\rm max}$ satisfies axiom (i).
+It remains to show that $F_{\rm max}$ satisfies axiom (i).

 Assuming the contrary, there exists some $x \in \cM$ that is not contained in any spacelike slice of the foliation $F_{\rm max}$. \\ Two cases are to be considered:

 Case 1: $x$ is incomparable to all spacelike slices of the foliation $F_{\rm max}$.
 Then adding $x$ to any slice produces a partial foliation strictly larger than $F_{\rm max}$ (in the order relation $\sqsubseteq$) which contradicts our assumption that $F_{\rm max}$ is a maximal element of $\cX$.